alexkisielewicz/drf-travelshutter/README.md

 ## Code

-This broject was built based on the Code Institute walkthrough project - Django Rest Framework for front-end Moments app.
+This project was built based on the Code Institute walkthrough project - Django Rest Framework for front-end Moments app.

 ## Learning resources